duckietown/docs-AIDO/book/AIDO/15_getting_started/03_make_a_sub.md

 [leaderboard]: https://challenges-stage.duckietown.org/humans/challenges/aido5-LF-sim-validation/leaderboard

-In general all of the challenge leader boards can be viewed at the front page [the challenges website][challenges].
+In general all of the challenge leaderboards can be viewed at the front page [the challenges website][challenges].

 [challenges]: https://challenges.duckietown.org/v4/